What’s in this article?

 Outlook on demand flexibility service events in the UK

-As of 2025, demand flexibility service (DFS) events are no longer just a winter strategy—they now run year-round.
+As of 2025, DFS events are no longer just a winter strategy—they now run year-round.
 That means more opportunities to earn money for shifting your energy use, though events will be more sporadic and entirely driven by real-time grid conditions.
+Compared to previous DFS events, NESO has implemented some changes:

-- More earnings potential: Homeowners and businesses can now stack DFS earnings with revenue from local flexibility markets (run by Distribution Network Operators) and capacity markets.
+• Higher potential earnings: Homeowners and businesses can now stack DFS earnings with revenue from local flexibility markets and capacity markets.

 The shift to a fully reactive DFS system signals that the grid is becoming more dynamic, more flexible, and more rewarding for those who take part.
 If you can adjust your energy use when needed, there’s real money to be made.